-Alaska really is a place of contrasts, in many aspects.
-In terms of terrain and setting, visitors to this majestic part of the world will find themselves wandering between snow-capped mountains, glistening glaciers, crystal clear waterfalls, and busy and bustling metropolitan cities.
+Alaska really is a place of contrasts in many aspects.
+In terms of terrain and setting, visitors to this majestic part of the world will find themselves wandering between snow-capped mountains, glistening glaciers, crystal clear waterfalls, and striding through the busy and bustling metropolitan cities.
 This diverse blend equates to what is perhaps the perfect landscape for travellers looking for a mix of big city action and a placid, tranquil environment that lends itself as easily to relaxation as it does to adventure.

 Alaska’s sheer size is somewhat difficult to comprehend.
 The coastline consists of around 47,000 miles of natural beauty, with an additional 3,000 rivers and a whopping 3 million lakes.
 The inland areas contain 39 different mountain ranges, comprising of 17 of the highest peaks in North America, including the country’s highest summit - Mount McKinley, in Denali.
-Alaska is, of course, known for its ample uninhabited land, with the state holding the record for the least densely populated land in the United States at just 1.264 inhabitants per square mile, compared to the most densely populated, New Jersey, with 1205 per square mile.
+Alaska is, of course, known for its ample uninhabited land, with the state holding the record for the least densely populated land in the United States at just 1.264 inhabitants per square mile, compared to the most densely populated, New Jersey, with 1,205 inhabitants per square mile.

 This expanse of empty land is home to eagles, bison, wolves, and black bears, whilst just off the coastline live humpback and killer whales, sea lions, and all manner of vibrant sea life.
 Many travellers head to Alaska hoping to catch a glimpse of some of the native wildlife, which is truly a once-in-a-lifetime experience.

 The Alaska cruise season tends to run between May and September, due to the wide variety of extreme weather conditions typical of the state’s Arctic climate.
 The west coast of Alaska is exposed to storms heading east across the Pacific Ocean, so while the late spring and summer months tend to bring quite sunny and clear weather, rain, sleet, snow, and freezing conditions are common during the winter.
-Some travellers argue that the best time to cruise around Alaska is in the spring, when the snow and ice is just beginning to melt, fuelling the many waterfalls and adding to their enchantment.
+Some travellers argue that the best time to cruise around Alaska is in the spring, when the snow and ice is just beginning to melt, fuelling the many waterfalls and adding to their beauty.